What is PlantBot Genetics?

 PlantBot Genetics combines tactical media and public space to promote critical thinking and political action on environmental issues.
 By imitating actual corporate practice, we underscore the potential consequences of the global corporatization of agriculture, the natural environment, and public space.
-The Monsantra Project explores the lack of transparency and corporate “grafting” of food production and distribution by releasing humorous next-generation, robot-plant hybrids to prompt critical discussion on the environmental costs of intensive agricultural practices.
+Our products underscore the lack of transparency and corporate “grafting” of food production and distribution by releasing humorous next-generation, robot-plant hybrids to prompt critical discussion on the environmental costs of intensive agricultural practices.

 The ongoing Moth Project underscores the decline of the pollinator populations and the need to preserve the environment while short-circuiting doomsday predictions.
 Moths play a vital role in telling us more about the health of our environment and can give us crucial clues on the effects of farming practices, pesticides, air pollution, and climate change.
 The Moth Project creates interactive public engagements focusing on environmental education and empowers audiences through citizen science and backyard naturalism that lead to new conversations and civic action.
 Free downloadable field guides on area-specific pollinators and collaborative wheat-paste murals can be used by anyone to identify moths while providing information supporting pollinators of all types.